Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 \subsection{Finsler geometry from seismology}

 A certain class of elastic waves, namely quasi-compressional waves (\textit{qP} waves) follow the geodesics of a Finsler metric.
-The Finsler metric arises from the elastic tensor.
+The Finsler metric arises from the stiffness tensor which describes the anisotropic elastic medium.
+The unit cosphere of the Finsler geometry is the \textit{qP} branch of the so-called slowness surface.
 In each fiber the Finsler function is given by finitely many elastic parameters and is in fact reversible and fiberwise analytic.
 This is very similar to the way every Riemannian metric is fiberwise analytic.
 We do not make these assumptions for a few reasons: they turn out to be unimportant, and there may be other physical models where they do not hold.

 If one measures in a small open set the wave fronts of \textit{qP}-waves arriving from a point-like event inside the Earth and knows the travel times, then one obtains the sphere data as given in definition~\ref{def:SD}.
 Elastic Finsler metrics are in fact reversible, but out of pure geometrical interest we do not make this assumption.